 Penn & Teller and My Monkey Chaos

-In 2015, My husband and I took Frankie, our capuchin, to Penn & Teller: Fool Us, where chaos met magic.
-The producers tipped us off: Penn loves monkeys and the idea that one could, given eons, type Shakespeare.
-So, we built our act around Frankie at a typewriter, tapping out a magical reveal with his untamed paws.
-It was thrilling, like juggling fire, but offstage, Frankie was, as Penn called him, a “monster in the house.”
+In 2015, Sean-Paul and I brought Frankie, our capuchin, to Penn & Teller: Fool Us, where chaos met magic.
+The producers tipped us off: Penn loves monkeys and the infinite monkey theorem - the notion that a monkey could, given Eons, type Shakespeare.
+So, we built our act around Frankie at a typewriter, his untamed paws tapping out a magical reveal.
+Performing was like juggling fire—blindfolded—given Frankie’s wild will, especially offstage.
+Penn got it, saying, “We appreciate you sharing your monkey because we know he’s a monster in your house!”

-This blog is my journey: updates, excerpts, and reflections on Frankie’s lessons.
-That typewriter?
-It’s a symbol of the unpredictable truths I’m chasing.
-Subscribe to follow along, and tell me: what’s the wildest choice you’ve ever made?
+This blog shares my journey: updates, excerpts, and reflections on Frankie’s lessons.
+That typewriter symbolizes the unpredictable truths I’m chasing.
+Subscribe for more, and tell me: what’s the wildest choice you’ve ever made?

 (Next up: a draft excerpt from the book!)